General Guidelines for Accommodation Documentation

 The student can also submit other tertiary reports that could prove helpful in determining the type of accommodations needed.
 Such reports could include informal input from counselors, teachers, professors, etc.

-If the supporting documentation submitted is not adequate to validate the existence of a disability, The Coordinator of Student Disability Services reserves the right to request updated assessments or additional evaluations.
+If the supporting documentation submitted is not adequate to validate the existence of a disability, The Director of Student Disability Services reserves the right to request updated assessments or additional evaluations.